ChiHaoLu/Lethal-Company-ItemName-List/README.md

 5. Open the file `Assembly-CSharp.dll` which may in the path like `~\Steam\steamapps\common\Lethal Company\Lethal Company_Data\Managed\Assembly-CSharp.dll`.
 6. Export the C# code of `Assembly-CSharp.dll`.
 7. Open the C# project `Assembly-CSharp.cspj` in Visual Studio.
-8. Search the class or variable which belongs `GrabbableObject`.
+8. Search the class or variable which belongs `GrabbableObject` with eyes haha.

-> I am searching a new method that can automatically and easily get the items' name and all of their `class`.
-If anyone knows a better method, I'm all ears.
->
-> One method is storing the assembly `Assembly-CSharp.dll` as a variable in the C# program, and searching all defined `types`/`class` in it.
-Then we can specify the `GrabbableObject` and print all of related `class`/`var`.

 ### Item List